-For thousands of years creative people have acknowledged the inspiration and guidanceof the Muse.
+For thousands of years creative people have acknowledged the inspiration and guidance of the Muse.
 These claims have been pooh-poohed by rationalists, yet, belief in divine influence persists.
-It is easy to blow off divine influence as superstition or delusion, but it is impossible to stand before the Pieta, view the Parthenon or read about David or Abraham and not feel the power of divine inspiration in human endeavors.
-Then there the two most important texts in the Western world, the Christian Bible and the Muslim Quran.
-It is difficult to dispute that these books were divinely inspired.
+It is easy to blow off divine influence as superstition or delusion, but it is impossible to stand before the Pieta, view the Parthenon or read about David or Abraham and not feel the power of divine inspiration in our endeavors.
+Then there the important texts in the Western world, the Christian Bible, The Torah and the Muslim Quran.
+It is difficult to hold that these books were anything other than divinely inspired.

 The Greeks believed in the influence of the gods, and so it was natural for them to attribute the inspiration of a poet or artist to the Muses.
 To be so blessed was a great honor.
 When Pythagoras arrived at Croton, his first advice to the Crotoniates was to build a shrine to the Muses at the center of the city, in order to promote civic harmony and learning.
 In the Great Library of Alexandria, the circle of scholars was formed around a mousaion or “Museum” or shrine to the Muses, which was placed close to the tomb of Alexander the Great.